pierremgagnon/simple-secured-container/README.md

  ## 1. Build the confidential content image

- This simple docker image is based on Nginx a light Web Server Easily conterizable.
+ This simple docker image is based on Nginx, a light Web Server Easily conterizable.
- The source image is locate in the "web" folder.
+ The source image is located in the "web" folder.
- Simply build the image by by going to the root folder of the solution and type :
+ Simply build the image by going to the root folder of the solution and type :
  > *docker build -t web web*

  ## 2. Build the reverse proxy image

- Again, we will create an Nginx based image, as Nginx has also proxy/reverse proxy capabilities.
+ Again, we will create an Nginx based image, as Nginx has proxy/reverse proxy capabilities as well.
- The source image is locate in the "proxy" folder.
+ The source image is located in the "proxy" folder.
  Simply build the image by going to the root folder of the solution and type :
  > *docker build -t proxy proxy*